Scum (Anti-Nowhere League album)

 Scum is the third studio album by English punk rock band the Anti-Nowhere League and the first album of new material released since the original band's breakup ten years previously.
 A new lineup is featured, with only lead singer Animal and guitarist Magoo remaining from the band which recorded the much-criticised The Perfect Crime LP in 1987.
-The album also marks a return to the ANL's "classic" punk-metal sound.
+The album also marks a return to the band's "classic" punk sound.

 Track listing

 All songs written by Animal/Magoo, except where noted.